Six scientific Work Packages (WP) do research within the Build4People project:

 Our Partner Structures

 The partner structure does not only consist of academic institutions such as universities but also of two German SME companies who bring in a private sector perspective and link to the Cambodian business sector.
-Through the partnership with key stakeholders of the industry such as the European Chamber of Commerce (EuroCham) and with key state authorities such as the Ministry of Land Management, Urban Planning and Construction (MLMUPC) and the Phnom Penh Capital Hall a replication of project results is highly likely.
+Through the partnership with key stakeholders of the corporate sector such as the European Chamber of Commerce (EuroCham) an economic replication of project results shall be ensured.

 Further dissemination partners of our project are the Center for Khmer Studies (CKS), the META-House Phnom Penh or the German Sustainable Building Council (DGNB) each serving to reach out to different target groups.